Multimetrics Reports

 In other words, this report answers questions such as: for each Host in my Realm, what is the maximum CPU load and also the 95th percentile of outgoing traffic from its interfaces?

-The process of setting up, running and launching reports is detailed below.
+The process for configuring, running, and launching reports is detailed below.

 Configuration and generation of Multimetrics Reports